SovaSlava/Chainlink_hackaton/README.md

 ```
 Jobs descriptions you can find in file jobsDescriptions.txt
 You should change oracle address in job descriptions to you own oracle address.

+Status description:
+0 - OK
+1 - error in regular expression
+2 - no such match-index